E-commerce Marketing Tips for Beginners

 Google the other search engines do not automatically find your store by virtue of your placing it online.
 However easy it is to find your site, make it easier.
 Put links to it anywhere that you can put links, from your email signature to your Twitter bio.
 The more visible you are on search engines or social media, the larger natural traffic flow going through your store becomes.
 The more eyes that are on your store, the more purchases to be made.

-Here are some tips for how to do this:
+Here are some tips on how to do this:

 - Post useful articles and content with links back to your site on forums, websites and social media sites (i.e. Facebook, Pinterest, Twitter) that are related to your products.
 Links create connections for search engines, and these make searches that include your store rank it higher on the results.